Sports Court Surfacing in Spokane: Built for Freeze-Thaw, Built to Last

 - Line striping — court lines marked to sport-specific dimensions

 Scheduling matters in Spokane.
 The spring shoulder season is short, and overnight temperatures in April and October can drop low enough to affect concrete curing.
-We plan project timelines around those windows to avoid coating failures caused by cold nights.
+As a local concrete contractor, we plan project timelines around those windows to avoid coating failures caused by cold nights.

 Community court installations in the North Side and Hillyard area follow the same sequence.
 Public courts there often involve additional coordination around park access and existing drainage infrastructure.